ITensor/website/docs/recipes/driver.md

 # Creating Your Own Driver Code

 Driver code means code containing a `main` function that is meant to be compiled into a specific program.
-Typically for a program called "`myappname`" the `main` function appears in a file called `myappname.cc`.
+Typically for a program called `myappname` the `main` function appears in a file called `myappname.cc`.
 (ITensor uses the convention that C++ source code files have the extension `.cc`, but other common conventions include `.cpp` or `.C`.)